shaikhabdullahwaseem17-byte/QUVANTI-LABS-PEEK/README.md

 - **Walk-forward window size**: Fixed windows are used.
 Adaptive walk-forward windows would improve out-of-sample validity.
 - **Mobile alerts**: The mobile alerts tab uses static mock data and is not yet wired to the backend alerts table.
 - **No email notifications**: Alerts are in-app only; no email or push notification delivery is implemented yet.
 - **Not all code is in this repository.
-This repository does not include Pro features' code files, env. files, possibly sensitive files and some UI and UX files.
+Pro features' code files, env. files, possibly sensitive files and some UI and UX files are excluded.

 ## Roadmap (Subject to Change)